What is the audit threshold for charities?

 • it has gross assets over £3.26 million and income over £250,000.

-However, in some cases, the Charity Commission may only require an independent examination of your accounts instead of an audit.
+However in some cases the Charity Commission may only require an independent examination of your accounts instead of an audit.

-Independent examination threshold
+Independent examination limit

 What’s the difference between an audit and an independent examination?